defunSM/Data-Science-Portfolio/NYC_Airbnb/README.md

   4. **What kind of price point have the most reviews?** Most of the reviews are on properties priced around the median**
   5. **Is there a relationship between the number of reviews and the price?** Slight positive correlation between reviews and price

-For a Non-Technical Overview of the results:
+Overview provided by article: https://medium.com/@salmanhossain500/what-you-need-to-know-about-airbnb-in-nyc-92ab935144f6

 ## Features of the Dataset